15

 Weather conditions

-2003 is the vintage, where Gods of weather really deserved to be nicknamed "crazy jerks"!
-Atypically warm March and April resulted in flowering ending two weeks before the normal time.
-May entertained with very little rain, while June and July got almost no rain at all.
+2003 is the vintage, where Gods of weather deserved to be nicknamed "crazy jerks"!
+Atypically warm March and April resulted in flowering ending two weeks before the expected time.
+May entertained with very little rain, while June and July got almost no rain.
 August was a case for itself.

-The heatwave which lasted three weeks with a temperature between 40-45°C, low humidity and a few drops of rain.
+The heatwave lasted three weeks with a temperature between 40-45°C, low humidity, and a few raindrops.
 At Château Palmer in Margaux, a temperature equaling 50°C was recorded at ground level between east-oriented vines!

 The growing cycle of vines was halted because of rain shortage.
 It was especially the case for Merlot, which ripens first and which grew on gravelly/sandy and well-drained soil, where no "supply" with water was present.

-Cabernet Franc, Cabernet Sauvignon and Petit Verdot, which all ripen later and in the mentioned order, didn't experience the same problems as Merlot.
+Cabernet Franc, Cabernet Sauvignon, and Petit Verdot, which all ripen later and in the mentioned order, experienced different problems than Merlot.

 The two last-mentioned grape varieties could never be overripe.
-To all luck, a sufficient amount of rain came in the last week of August and at the beginning of September.
+Luckily, sufficient rain came in the last week of August and at the beginning of September.
 Then splendid weather followed until the end of September with 25-30°C during the afternoon and a lot of sunshine.

-"White" grapes, Sémillon, Sauvignon Blanc and Muscadelle, were harvested perfectly ripe in the second half of August.
-On the 8th September, the harvest of Merlot started at Right Bank (Saint-Émilion, Pomerol and Fronsac/Canon-Fronsac), while Left Bank (Médoc, Haut-Médoc and Graves) started with Merlot one week later.
+"White" grapes, Sémillon, Sauvignon Blanc, and Muscadelle, were harvested perfectly ripe in the second half of August.
+On the 8th of September, the harvest of Merlot started at Right Bank (Saint-Émilion, Pomerol, and Fronsac/Canon-Fronsac), while Left Bank (Médoc, Haut-Médoc, and Graves) started with Merlot one week later.

-Cabernet Franc, Cabernet Sauvignon and Petit Verdot followed then, and they were fully harvested on the 19th September at Right Bank and two weeks later at Left Bank.
+Cabernet Franc, Cabernet Sauvignon, and Petit Verdot followed then, and they were fully harvested on the 19th of September at Right Bank and two weeks later at Left Bank.
 All these grapes were small ones with thick skin and enormously concentrated juice.
-Therefore, yield per ha was many places only 18-25 hl.
+Therefore, yield per ha was only 18-25 hl in many places.

-Bordeaux' sweet district, Sauternes & Barsac experienced entirely perfect conditions for forming botrytis.
-Rain on the 8th September got Botrytis cinerea fungus to attack grapes at rocket speed, so harvest was finished in three weeks.
-At most places, it was necessary to only make three pickings in the vineyard!
+Bordeaux's sweet district, Sauternes & Barsac, experienced perfect conditions for forming botrytis.
+Rain on the 8th of September got Botrytis cinerea fungus to attack grapes at rocket speed, so harvest was finished in three weeks.
+In most places, only three pickings in the vineyard were necessary!

-Many wines in this vintage lack obviously this fine elegance and complexity, we understand as classic Bordeaux.
-2003's "heatstroke" has clearly left a "fingerprint", because the fruit is warm and in some cases overripe, while tannin is also marked by heat and is slightly dry.
+We understand many wines in this vintage lack this delicate elegance and complexity as classic Bordeaux.
+2003's "heatstroke" has left a "fingerprint" because the fruit is warm and, in some cases, overripe, while tannin is also marked by heat and is slightly dry.

-Vintage 2003 (red wines) is clearly best on Left Bank (Haut-Médoc, Graves and Sauternes & Barsac).
-On Right Bank (Saint-Émilion and Pomerol), there are far between goodies, and 2003 here can't match vintages 1998 and 2000, because Merlot found it very difficult to withstand this extreme heat.
+Vintage 2003 (red wines) is best on Left Bank (Haut-Médoc, Graves, and Sauternes & Barsac).
+On Right Bank (Saint-Émilion and Pomerol), there are far between goodies, and 2003 here can't match vintages 1998 and 2000 because Merlot found it very difficult to withstand this extreme heat.

 BEST WINES OF 2003